tyc/successfulunittest/manuscript/Basic_Concepts.md

 A software module is a group of functions that are grouped together based on their complementary functions.
 There are usually a .c file, and a corresponding .h file.
 Sometimes, there are several header files that would contain information for configuration and  private functions.

-To help unit test, the software module should be setup so that it can be easily tested.
+To help unit testing, the software module should be setup so that it can be easily tested.
 A practical way is to abstract all the configurable parameters to a header file.
 The abstraction will separate the logical functionality from its configuration.
-When the unit test is completed on the software module and proven to be correct, it is released.
+When the unit testing is completed on the software module and proven to be correct, it is released.
 Any change in its behaviour that can be affected via its configuration.
-The unit test is skipped as the software module is proven from a logical perspective.
+The unit testing is skipped as the software module is proven from a logical perspective.

 Obviously, for the complete behaviour of the software module to be known, all combinations which can be subjected to the software module must be used.